team529nl/heroku-deps-build-pack/README.md

 :information_source: This is how you can ensure that your server dependencies are on your CLASSPATH and don't need to be downloaded again when you try to start the server.

 One simple test that triggers the server dependency is all that is needed here.
-No biggieif you have more tests.
+No biggie if you have more tests.

 ```
 heroku config:set TEST_ALIASES=":alias1:alias2"